Narrow-striped mongoose

-The narrow-striped mongoose or narrow-striped vontsira (Mungotictis decemlineata) is a member of the family Eupleridae endemic to Madagascar.
-It inhabits the western Madagascar succulent woodlands and northern Madagascar spiny thickets in western and southwestern Madagascar, where it lives from sea level to about 125 m between the Tsiribihina and Mangoky rivers.
-In Malagasy it is called bokiboky (pronounced "Boo-ky Boo-ky").
+The narrow-striped mongoose (Mungotictis decemlineata), also known as the boky-boky in Malagasy, is a member of the family Eupleridae endemic to Madagascar.
+It inhabits the western Madagascar succulent woodlands and northern Madagascar spiny thickets in western and southwestern Madagascar, where it lives from sea level to about 125 m between the Tsiribihina and Mangoky Rivers.
 It is the only species in genus Mungotictis.

 Taxonomy

 Galidia decemlineata was the scientific name used by Alfred Grandidier in 1867 for a mongoose collected on the west coast of Madagascar.
 It was placed in the genus Mungotictis by Reginald Innes Pocock in 1915.

 Phylogeny

 The narrow-striped mongoose is part of the Malagasy carnivore family Eupleridae that forms a monophyletic clade.
 It shares a common ancestor with sister clades of the Feliformia.

 Behaviour and ecology

 The narrow-striped mongoose is diurnal and lives in matriarchal family groups that practice cooperative rearing of young.
 Usually, the young of the alpha female will get the most care, and often the lower ranking females' young is neglected to the point of abandonment.

 The narrow-striped mongoose demonstrates two unique social behaviours.
 Females form home ranges in their habitat, where 1-3 females form a stable social unit with their offspring.
 Males also form their own social units with 2-4 adult males.
 The male units have a large home range, which often overlap with at least 3 female social units, where mates find one another.

 The narrow-striped mongoose creates small nests in trees and brush, and has been known to share trees with Lepilemur species, with which it apparently has little or no interaction.
 Results of a few studies suggest that the narrow-striped mongoose is primarily insectivorous, but eats also bird eggs and a variety of small animals including rodents, birds, snakes, and even small lemur species such as the gray mouse lemur.